mflRevan/NeuralNetwork/README.md

 ## Introduction

-This Unity-based project integrates Neural Networks (NN) and Evolutionary Algorithms (EAs) to create a self-driving car simulation.
+This Unity-based project integrates Neural Networks (NNs) and Evolutionary Algorithms (EAs) to create a self-driving car simulation.
 By simulating natural selection, the project aims to optimize autonomous driving behaviors.

 ## Technology Stack